Helping young Australians get real world ready 1800 888 900

 RISK MANAGEMENT PRINCIPLES

 As the largest outdoor education provider in the southern hemisphere, our standards align with the Australian Adventure Activity Standards.
-We are the first Australian organisation to receive international accreditation from the Association of Experiential Education, reflecting over 36 years of industry-leading experience.

 We take a systems-based approach to managing risk and work to imbed best practices at each step of program preparation, delivery, and review.